adirb151/rom_deshe/Maintenance.md

 In this file you will find functionality regarding database connection and disconnection, additions/updates to the database and retrieving info from the database.

 > Note: since this file works with sensitive data regarding the queries, so changes you make to the [models.py](djangonautic/queries/models.py) file might affect its functionality.
 It is advised to make use of the file's documentation and make sure it is changed accordingly.

+### Receiving and Parsing Emails
+The way the system receives a query to process is via an email containing the *target* and *sequence*.
+If in some case the competition decides to change the body of the email, you may need to make changes to the way you parse it.